emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 +-----+---+---+---+---+-------------+--------+--------+---------+---+

             C=Critical, U=Unsafe, N=NoCacheKey, R=Repeatable,
-            E=Encrypt and Integrity Protect (when using OSCOAP)
+            E=Encrypt and Integrity Protect (when using OSCORE)

 ~~~~~~~~~~
 {: #req-tag-table title="Request-Tag Option Summary"}

-[Note to RFC editor: If this document is not released together with OSCOAP but before it, the following paragraph and the "E" column above need to move into OSCOAP.]
+[Note to RFC editor: If this document is not released together with OSCORE but before it, the following paragraph and the "E" column above need to move into OSCORE.]

-Request-Tag, like the Block1 option, is a special class E option in terms of OSCOAP processing (see Section 4.3.1.2 of {{I-D.ietf-core-object-security}}): The Request-Tag MAY be an inner or outer option.
+Request-Tag, like the Block1 option, is a special class E option in terms of OSCORE processing (see Section 4.3.1.2 of {{I-D.ietf-core-object-security}}): The Request-Tag MAY be an inner or outer option.
 The inner option is encrypted and integrity protected between client and server, and provides message body identification in case of end-to-end fragmentation of requests.
 The outer option is visible to proxies and labels message bodies in case of hop-by-hop fragmentation of requests.

 The Request-Tag option is only used in request messages, and only in conjunction with the Block1 option.